-Sign G Employee Name (Printed) (Printed) optional imployee Signature UNCC ID Number Department nt Signature Date Please ans wer the foll owing question t hat applies to you by selecting Yes or No. □ Yes □ No Are you declining because you do not wish to receive the HBV vaccine at this time? □ Yes □ No Are you declining because you have already received the HBV vaccine?
+Sign ↓ B Employee Name (Printed) oppose Signature UNCC ID Number Departme ent s ignature Date Please an swer the fol lowing question that applies to you by selecting Yes or No. □ Yes □ No Are you declining because you do not wish to receive the HBV vaccine at this time? □ Yes □ No Are you declining because you have already received the HBV vaccine?

-APPENDIX III - Information to be provided to Healthcare Professional
+Appendix C: Information to be Provided to Healthcare Professional

 - A. For Hepatitis B Vaccination - 1.
-Information provided to Healthcare Professional: - Copy of the Bloodborne Pathogen Standard - 2.
-Healthcare Professionals' written response is limited to: - Whether vaccination is indicated for employee - Whether employee has received vaccination - B. For Post-Exposure Incident Evaluation - 1.
-Information provided to Healthcare Professional: - Copy of Bloodborne Pathogen Standard - Description of employee's duties related to exposure - Documentation of route of exposure and circumstances - Results of source individual's blood testing - All relevant medical records including vaccination status - 2.
-Healthcare Professionals' written response is limited to the following: - The employee has been informed of the results of the evaluation - The employee has been made aware of any medical conditions resulting from the exposure that require further evaluation or treatment - Other findings or diagnoses shall remain confidential and shall not be included in the written report
+Information provided to Healthcare Professional: - a.
+Copy of the Bloodborne Pathogen Standard - 2.
+Healthcare Professionals' written response is limited to: - a.
+Whether vaccination is indicated for employee - b.
+Whether employee has received vaccination - B. For Post-Exposure Incident Evaluation - 1.
+Information provided to Healthcare Professional: - a.
+Copy of Bloodborne Pathogen Standard - b.
+Description of employee's duties related to exposure - c.
+Documentation of route of exposure and circumstances - d.
+Results of source individual's blood testing - e.
+All relevant medical records including vaccination status - 2.
+Healthcare Professionals' written response is limited to the following: - a.
+The employee has been informed of the results of the evaluation - b.
+The employee has been made aware of any medical conditions resulting from the exposure that require further evaluation or treatment - c.
+Other findings or diagnoses shall remain confidential and shall not be included in the written report

-APPENDIX IV - Building Custodial Services Bloodborne Pathogens Clean Up Standard Operating Procedure
+Appendix D: Housekeeping Bloodborne Pathogens Clean-Up Standard Operating Procedure